-- (a) giving the Student a formal written warning; - (b) with the Student's consent, and for Students aged 18 or over only, Community Service (as defined in Regulation 1), the specific details of which must be explained to the Student before consent is obtained; - (c) An agreement with the Student as to their behaviour or to engage with appropriate student support and/or academic support, the details of which, and the consequences of failing to comply, must be explained to the Student before the agreement is reached

-- (d) requiring that the Student make-good any damage as determined by the University, including covering the costs of repair; - (e) Exclusion from, or restricting access to, University residences for up to 12 months for Students who do not live in University accommodation, but who committed the offence when visiting University residences; - 8.3.3 Before requiring the Student to make good any damages by way of a payment the Investigating Officer must ask the Student if there are any exceptional financial circumstances that should be considered.
+- (a) giving the Student a formal written warning; - (b) with the Student's consent, and for Students aged 18 or over only, Community Service (as defined in Regulation 1), the specific details of which must be explained to the Student before consent is obtained: - (c) an agreement with the Student as to their behaviour or to engage with appropriate student support and/or academic support, the details of which, and the consequences of failing to comply, must be explained to the Student before the agreement is reached; - (d) requiring that the Student make-good any damage as determined by the University, including covering the costs of repair; - (e) exclusion from, or restricting access to, University residences for up to 12 months for Students who do not live in University accommodation, but who committed the offence when visiting University residences; - 8.3.3 Before requiring the Student to make good any damages by way of a payment the Investigating Officer must ask the Student if there are any exceptional financial circumstances that should be considered.
 The Investigating Officer may as a result agree for the payment to be paid by instalments. - 8.3.4 The decision of the Investigating Officer or decision-maker will be confirmed to the Student in writing.
-A record of all such decisions and penalties shall be kept by the Investigating Officer and should be considered in any subsequent proceedings under this Regulation. - 8.3.5 The matter shall be referred for consideration by a College Misconduct and Fitness to Practise Committee by the Investigating Officer or decision-maker in the following instances: - If the Investigating Officer or decision-maker deems the alleged offence to be of a serious nature; - If the student denies the allegation; - If the student does not wish the matter to be dealt with as a low-level offence: - If the allegation is of serious plagiarism which has become a student conduct case under the Code of Practice on Academic Integrity. - 8.3.6 A College Misconduct and Fitness to Practise Committee shall be convened according to the Code of Practice on Misconduct and Fitness to Practise Committee.
+A record of all such decisions and penalties shall be kept by the Investigating Officer and should be considered in any subsequent proceedings under this Regulation. - 8.3.5 The matter shall be referred for consideration by a College Misconduct and Fitness to Practise Committee by the Investigating Officer or decision-maker in the following instances: - If the Investigating Officer or decision-maker deems the alleged offence to be of a serious nature: - If the student denies the allegation; - If the student does not wish the matter to be dealt with as a low-level offence; - If the allegation is of serious plagiarism which has become a student conduct case under the Code of Practice on Academic Integrity.